 The prognosis to maintain a tight monetary stance targeting reserve money growth not exceeding 15 percent by the end of 2020 is aimed at improving exchange rate stability as well as taming inflationary pressures, which are often linked to growth in money supply.
 In 2019, RBZ attributed the growth in money supply to subsidies on fuel, electricity, grain and Government expenditure.

-Targeted Growth in the 2019 Budget
+Targeted Growth in Reserve Money

 The Reserve Bank initially targeted reserve money growth of between 8 and 10% in 2019 to anchor inflation expectations and support the mono currency.
 However, reserve money increased by 103.3% from a stock of ZWL$3.2 billion in March 2019 to ZWL$6.4 billion, as at 31 August 2019.
 The increase was largely attributable to growth of credit to Government.

-Trends in RBZ Reserve Money
+Updates on RBZ Reserve Money

 In January 2020, Zimbabwe’s reserve money stood at ZWL$9.251bn and grew to ZWL$16.662bn on July 20 before coming down to ZWL$12.117bn on 28 August 2020, after the introduction of the Foreign Exchange Auction System.
 In September 2020, it had peaked again to reach ZWL$13.153bn, meaning it was likely to increase inflationary pressures.